WebAssembly/design/Modules.md

 silently ignored.

 An instance contains:
+* the code of the module from which the instance was loaded;
 * a [linear memory](AstSemantics.md#linear-memory);
 * [global variable](AstSemantics.md#global-variables) state;
 * (when [threading](PostMVP.md#threads) is added) thread-local state;
-* (when [dynamic linking](DynamicLinking.md) is added) the code of multiple modules that have been linked into the same instance;
+* (when [dynamic linking](DynamicLinking.md) is added) the code of multiple modules that have been dynamically linked into the same instance;

 While WebAssembly modules are designed to interoperate with ES6 modules in a Web environment (more details [below](Modules.md#integration-with-es6-modules)),